 More importantly, whether we are on our highs or our lows, we need to look up to God and thank Him for all the blessings and trials that we had along the way that shaped us into who we are today.

-2. There will be seasons when everything is going great as if nothing will ever go wrong.
+2. There will be seasons when everything is going great, as if nothing will ever go wrong.

-If you look at the stock market charts, there are seasons of upward momentum.
+Looking at the stock market charts, there are seasons of upward momentum.
 This is what is called a bull run.

 During the bull run, almost every stock you buy will go up, making money relatively easy to earn.